Wendell Fertig: Fighting the Japanese

-Fertig even created a navy by arming several small merchant vessels, which he used to protect convoys of small vessels that helped distribute supplies brought in by submarine.
+Fertig even created a navy by arming several small merchant vessels, which he used to protect convoys of small vessels that helped distribute supplies brought in by Allied submarines.
 These vessels also attacked Japanese shipping, primarily small inter-coastal vessels and patrol boats.
 The USFIP navy was armed with various machine guns salvaged off downed bombers, home-made cannons, and even mortars.
-Later, some used 20 mm cannons supplied by the U.S. Navy.
+Later, some used 20 mm cannons were supplied by the U.S. Navy.
 One vessel was even armored using large, circular forestry saws taken from abandoned plantations.
 Some of the actions these vessels participated in were heroic to the extreme, as when one small vessel deliberately engaged in a running battle with a large Japanese steamer, and another, a sailing ship armed with 20 mm cannon, fought off Japanese aircraft and actually shot one down, perhaps establishing a record for being the only sailing ship to shoot down an airplane—a Japanese Mitsubishi medium bomber.
 More importantly, the crew salvaged a new Japanese bomb sight from the wreckage and sent it out on the next submarine to Australia.
 One of Fertig's most audacious ship captains was Waldo Neveling, a German civilian, soldier of fortune, and an "enemy alien" Fertig had commissioned into the U.S. Army.
 Another ship, called The Bastard, was actually a 26 ft whaleboat captained by Australian Robert "Jock" McLaren, an escaped prisoner-of-war from the Sandakan POW camp on Borneo.
 McLaren would sail his boat into Japanese controlled ports in broad daylight, shoot up the supply vessels and piers with machine guns and a mortar, then turn tail and run.

 To help prepare for the eventual invasion of American forces, Fertig even had airstrips prepared and disguised, one as long as 7,000 ft which took over a year to build.
 The airstrips were built and then covered with topsoil and planted with crops.
 All that was needed was a bulldozer to scrape off the topsoil and the airstrip would then be ready for planes.
 Some of these airstrips were later used by U.S. Marine Corps squadrons to provide close-air support during the invasion.